 Provide load flow model for the generating plant and its interconnection facilities in GE PSLF *.epc format, including new buses, generators, transformers, interconnection facilities.
 An equivalent model is required for the plant with generation collector systems.
 This data should reflect the technical data provided in this Attachment A.

 For each generator, governor, exciter and power system stabilizer, select the appropriate dynamic model from the General Electric PSLF Program Manual and provide the required input data.
-The manual is available on the GE website at www.gepower.com.
-Select the following links within the website: 1) Our Businesses, 2) GE Power Systems, 3) Energy Consulting, 4) GE PSLF Software, 5) GE PSLF User’s Manual.
 Include any user written *.p EPCL files to simulate inverter based plants’ dynamic responses (typically needed for inverter based PV/wind plants).
 Provide a completed *.dyd file that contains the information specified in this section.

-There are links within the GE PSLF User’s Manual to detailed descriptions of specific models, a definition of each parameter, a list of the output channels, explanatory notes, and a control system block diagram.
-The block diagrams are also available on the CAISO Website.

 If you require assistance in developing the models, we suggest you contact General Electric.
 Accurate models are important to obtain accurate study results.
 Costs associated with any changes in facility requirements that are due to differences between model data provided by the generation developer and the actual generator test data, may be the responsibility of the generation developer.